applidget/event-cms-documentation/sections/moderators/q_and_a.md

 On this snapshot, you can see :

-1. Comment/question details : content, creation date, author and status (enable or not)
+1. Comment/question details : content, creation date, author and status (enabled or not)
 2. The vote counter : how many guests have upvoted this comment
 3. Answers : the content of each answer and actions available (edit and publish/unpublish)